ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Discussion

 \section{Discussion}

-There are several directions for improving \name.
-First, \texttt{angr} may not faithfully emulate the code in the firmware under test during \name's DSE.
-It ignores the \texttt{MRS} and \texttt{MSR} instructions that access the Interrupt Program Status Register.
-To ensure that the DSE will comply with the ARM Cortex-M standard, our \nameS implementation customizes \texttt{angr}'s emulation of such instructions at the cost of the DSE speed.
-We observed more issues when evaluating \name.
-The DSE took an infeasible branch in the ChibiOS RTC firmware.
-It stalled upon certain conditional instructions in Robot and Thermostat.
-We have reported these issues to \texttt{angr} developers.
+There are several ways of improving \name.
+First, its MMIO models do not capture the relationships among values returned from different MMIO registers.
+As a result, these models fail to correlate the fields of a Zephyr CAN frame or the values read from two GPIO registers for a Contiki button event.
+This limitation stems from our design in which \nameS only groups MMIO reads from the same MMIO register and in BB contexts of the same IRQ type.
+This design keeps our DSE efficient and our MMIO models easy to deploy.
+Several prior works \cite{p2im, uEmu, fuzzware} make a similar design choice.
+One possible extension is to relax the grouping constraint so that a group may contain reads from multiple registers of the same peripheral.

-Second, the test case considered by \nameS in each run may not prompt the firmware under test to execute enough MMIO reads to retrieve a complete data chunk.
-Also, this test case may not cover any of the firmware code for processing a data chunk.
-In theory, \nameS could filter out such undesired test cases beforehand by running the instrumented harness in Sec.~\ref{sec:harness} with every fuzzer-generated test case.
-In practice, however, this would require large amounts of CPU time and memory.
-Developing a resource-efficient alternative is part of our future work.
+Second, the test case analyzed by \nameS in a run may not prompt the firmware under test to perform enough MMIO reads to retrieve a complete data chunk.
+In this case, the firmware will not execute much of its chunk-usage code, thus limiting \name's grouping of MMIO reads and DSE on each group.
+One possible mitigation is to analyze multiple test cases in a run that, together, cover most firmware BBs reached by the fuzzer.
+However, this will require substantial CPU time and memory.
+FIDO \cite{fido} may offer an alternative solution since it addresses a research problem similar to the above limitation.

-Third, \nameS requires the MMIO reads in the same group to have occurred in the same type of IRQ contexts and from the same MMIO register.
-This prevents each group from having too many reads or heterogeneous reads.
-The DSE on each group will thus run efficiently without too many symbols.
-The given firmware fuzzer will thus use each of \name's MMIO models efficiently by considering only a single type of MMIO reads.
-A drawback of this design is that \name's MMIO models will not capture the correlation between MMIO reads of different types.
-Some prior works \cite{p2im, uEmu, fuzzware} designed their models likewise. \cite{pretender} modeled some correlated MMIO reads of different types, but this topic, in general, remains an open problem.

-Lastly, \name's DSE may not execute an ISR along the path recorded in a given execution trace.
-Our implementation of \nameS handles such a situation by tolerating minor deviations from the recorded path, re-executing the ISR later, or skipping the ISR.
-Thus, this situation does not hurt \name's performance in practice.
-It arises due to the difference in time when \name's DSE and the given firmware fuzzer execute an ISR.
-The DSE runs all the (necessary) ISRs as soon as possible, while the fuzzer runs them periodically.
-The DSE and the fuzzer may thus run the same ISR along different paths if the ISR's control flow depends on the firmware code executed so far (via a mutex, a full UART buffer, etc.).
-This implies an open research problem of fuzz-testing ES firmware with different IRQ timings.